BINF-3101/Lab_8_sequence_comparison/README.md

 &ensp;

 # PART 2
-In this part, you will identify your metabolic gene.
+In this part, you will identify a metabolic gene of your choosing.

-**_Note_** If you picked sucrose last week I had to change your gene because I couldn't find the sucrose metabolic gene in every genome!
-Might be worth looking into in my research.
+Head to this link to see which genes are available to you https://docs.google.com/spreadsheets/d/1Ku1xStej_DAnVDvz2bLT3plVjDAlw0-b0WGsSyOqg9I/edit?usp=sharing

-Head to the google doc here to find which **gene** you will be analyzing.
-Link: https://docs.google.com/spreadsheets/d/1smi0H0h7qz-APVstP750x553q-NDQG7KeRtBs8uF-Fg/edit?usp=sharing
+You can choose any gene with YES in the column.

 &ensp;
 &ensp;